-When Hodge showed Mr Eyre into the school room Bryony’s head was buried in ‘Around the World in Eighty Days’ while Bethany was drawing a series of cat pictures in the hope that it would hasten the arrival of the kitten which Tom had promised them.
+When Hodge showed Mr Eyre into the school room Bryony’s head was buried in ‘The Time Machine’ while Bethany was drawing a series of cat pictures in the hope that it would hasten the arrival of the kitten which Tom had promised them.
 Both girls looked up and broke into smiles at the sight of his beaming bright young face.

 He bounded into the room like an eager spaniel and sat on the tutor’s desk in front of them.
 As he nodded his thanks to Hodge, a thick lock of brown hair fell across his face.
 He swept it out of his eyes, then rubbed his hands together, grinning down at them.
 “Well then, well then, well then, I think we’d better begin by introducing ourselves.”
 He pointed at himself with both forefingers.
 “I’m Mr Eyre.
 I enjoy travelling and fixing things.”
 He turned his fingers to point at each of them.
 “Your turn.”

 Bethany stared at him, unusually tongue-tied.
 Bryony glanced at her sister.
 “Er, I’m Bryony…I write…stories,” she said hesitantly.